gradinnovate/CodeFolio/README.md

 3. Check browser console for errors
 4. Confirm Formspree form is verified

-#### Not Receiving Emails?

-1. Check spam folder
-2. Confirm email address in Formspree account is correct
-3. Check submission records in Formspree dashboard

-### Alternative Options

-If you need more features, consider:

-1. **EmailJS** - Pure frontend solution with more customization options
-2. **Netlify Forms** - If migrating to Netlify hosting
-3. **Custom API** - If you need complete control

 ## 📱 Responsive Design

 The theme is built mobile-first and includes: